 A skilled negotiator has a couple of phrases that he says whenever he wants to

 makes sure that he’s got everything under control.
 The following list of things that shouldn’t be said during

 negotiations; they’re considered missteps and it’s important to avoid them.

-but they often hide the harsh realities of business negotiations.
+but they often can hide the harsh realities of business negotiations.

 1. Avoid using the word “between”

-You may sometimes be tempted to express yourself using this word.
-However, whenever you use throw out a certain
+You may sometimes be tempted to express yourself using this word, when it comes to

-range, your counterparts will choose the cheaper price.
+counterparts will choose the cheaper price.
 The word “between” encourages concessions, and a skilled

 negotiator will definitely make you concede ground without even giving you the chance to gain something in

 2. “I think we’re getting close”

 This line is usually used when negotiators are exhausted.
 For example, you may

 want to reach an agreement and you can use this line to make your counterpart understand that you’re ready to move

 forward.
 However, this crossroads should be avoided and you shouldn’t announce that you’ve arrived to this point

 An experienced negotiator will use this moment to stall, and will probably make

 opponents are as eager to close the deal as you.

 |Don't let the other side know that you're 'getting

 3. “Why don’t you come up with a number?”

 Most experts agree that a skilled negotiator should never rush into quoting a

 price.
 The other part should be the one that starts the bidding, as they will reveal their intentions and you will

 be implicitly provided with an advantage.
 However, recent studies have shown that the outcome of a negotiation is

 usually closer to the first offer made, than to the one that the other party was willing to achieve.

 that changes the entire negotiating process.
 Negotiations that start with an offer made by sellers usually end up

 with a higher settlement price than the ones in which the buyer comes up with the first offer.

 4. ”I’m the one who makes the final

 Many negotiations start with a question related to the stakeholders of each

 having to ask for the permission of their superiors, but this isn’t something that should be made public during

 Your counterpart should never know that you’re the one who makes the decisions

 because they will start to corner you.
 This line should definitely be avoided during high-stakes deals, since

 important decisions cannot be taken in a couple of minutes.
 In conclusion, your best choice would be that of acting

 as if you weren’t the one who makes the important decisions.

-|Keep emotions out and stick to business only when
+|Keep your emotions out and stick to business only when

 5. Don’t use verbal abuse, it’s just

 A skilled negotiator knows that business is business, and that whatever happen,

 they must not take things personally.
 The whole situation should never affect you, while the stakes involved

 shouldn’t impress you.
 This step is effective when you have to negotiate with entrepreneurs, since they have the

 tendency to take everything personally.
 They see themselves as frank individuals, but they usually end up having

 Try to keep you calm during a negotiation even if your counterpart has said

 something offensive.
 Use your intelligence and pretend as if none of his counter-offers or selling tactics has

 annoyed you.
 This strategy will give you an advantage even if the other party becomes angry, and closing the deal

 All in all, a good negotiator doesn’t let his personal

 avoided if you want to reach an agreement, and the best way of making sure that you’re not saying something

 wrong is to avoid the above mentioned missteps.